 Participants are referred to the program by a healthcare provider, either through an electronic medical record or physically bringing the referral to the wellness center.
 Two follow-ups are sent back to the referring provider, to close the loop on the referral and to send the pre- and post-assessment results.
 Upon enrollment, each participant is scheduled for 16 appointments that include a pre- and post-assessment with two 60-minute supervised exercise sessions per week for 8-weeks.
 An individualized exercise plan is prescribed as part of the pre-assessment consultation utilizing guidelines from the ACSM and comprised of progressive resistance training paired with functional movement training.
 There are on average, 8-10 participants in each session, supervised by degreed and certified fitness specialists.
 Each participant utilizes their exercise plan independently.
 Each participant begins with a 15-minute warm-up that may include brisk walking and conclude their exercise session with a 15-minute cool-down that includes upper and lower body flexibility exercises.

-While there is a growing body of evidence on exercise programming and exercise prescription, there is a dearth of structured programs which hinders practitioners to translate the evidence to clinical practice.
-Participants of the six chronic disease pathways were associated with improvements in various health measures.
-These findings suggest that this structured and personalized fitness program is effective and holds much promise to improve general health and slow disease progression among older adults with one or more chronic conditions.
-As the program is prevalent among 22 wellness centers across 11 states, it also demonstrates that a structured and personalized fitness program can be replicated and effective in diverse populations.
+Our findings suggest that a structured and personalized fitness program, such as Next Steps, is effective and holds much promise to improve general health and slow disease progression among older adults with one or more chronic conditions.
+Participants of the six chronic disease pathways showed improvements in various key health measures.
+The present study serves as a model for reproducibility to implement medically integrated fitness and enhance physician-led exercise prescription in chronic conditions and providing insight into the realized benefits of supervised structured exercise adapted and implemented for specialized populations. across 11 states, it also demonstrates that a structured and personalized fitness program can be replicated and effective in diverse populations.
 The findings from this evaluation will serve as a model for reproducibility to implement medically integrated fitness and enhance physician-led exercise prescription in chronic conditions and provide insight into the realized benefits of supervised structured exercise adapted and implemented for specialized populations.

 The authors declare no potential conflict of interest with respect to the research, authorship, and/or publication of this article.